 Jobs and Salary Info for a Masters in Curriculum and Instruction

 A master's degree in curriculum and information is of value to those who are employed in the area of education.
 The degree is particularly useful to individuals who are already teachers and want to become master teachers.
 It is also helpful to teachers who wish to advance into administrative positions within their school systems.
-This track is offered by various schools as a Master of Education (M.Ed.), a Master of Science (M.S.) or a Master of Arts (M.A.), degree.
+This track is offered by various schools as a Master of Education (M.Ed.), a Master of Science (M.S.) or a Master of Arts (M.A.) program.

 This degree can be tailored to fit an age group, a subject matter or a career goal.
-Many universities and colleges offer different areas of emphasis - such as elementary education, secondary education or educational differentiation - within a master's degree in curriculum and instruction.
+Many universities and colleges offer different areas of emphasis - such as elementary education, secondary education or educational differentiation - within a master's degree program in curriculum and instruction.
 Other schools may design programs geared toward advanced content specialization or technology.

-The U.S. Bureau of Labor Statistics (BLS) reports that many administrative positions such as principal, assistant principal or instructional coordinator are filled by educators with teaching experience and additional education in the form of a master's or higher degree (www.bls.gov).
-Since licensing and certification requirements vary by state, individuals will need to research whether a master's in curriculum and instruction is the best path to their goal in their own state.
+The U.S. Bureau of Labor Statistics (BLS) reported that many administrative positions such as principal, assistant principal or instructional coordinator are filled by educators with teaching experience and additional education in the form of a master's or higher degree (www.bls.gov).
+Since licensing and certification requirements vary by state, individuals need to research whether a master's degree in curriculum and instruction is the best path to their goal in their own state.

 Enhancement for a Teaching Position

 A master's degree in curriculum and instruction is the choice of many teachers who wish to stay in their current positions and enhance their teaching abilities.
-This graduate degree will often fulfill the graduate degree requirements set by some school districts for job security or higher earning potential.
-Illinois State University states that the degree is particularly useful to current teachers who want to become master teachers (www.coe.ilstu.edu).
+This graduate program will often fulfill the graduate degree requirements set by some school districts for job security or higher earning potential.
+Illinois State University stated that the degree is particularly useful to current teachers who want to become master teachers (www.coe.ilstu.edu).

-Specializations are also possible within this graduate degree.
+Specializations are also possible within this graduate program.
 Northern Illinois University, for example, offers a secondary education focus for teachers who want to increase their knowledge of important issues for modern-day educators.
 Emphasis is placed on becoming a master teacher who is able to more effectively teach students (www.cedu.niu.edu).
 It also helps educators to have an enhanced knowledge of how curricula are selected and evaluated so that they may use it more effectively within their own classrooms.

 Administrative or Leadership Positions

-In some states, a master's in curriculum may help qualify a graduate to be a principal or assistant principal.
-This degree might even lead away from the school system.
-For example, the University of Albany says that its M.S. in Curriculum Development and Instructional Technology that can be a step toward a leadership position in a government or corporate setting or in curriculum design (www.albany.edu).
+In some states, a master's degree in curriculum may help qualify a graduate to be a principal or assistant principal.
+This degree program might even lead away from the school system.
+For example, the University of Albany says that its M.S. in Curriculum Development and Instructional Technology program that can be a step toward a leadership position in a government or corporate setting or in curriculum design (www.albany.edu).